 Have you ever wondered what else could be done to manage driver fueling and strengthen your company’s expense control?
-When it comes to providing your drivers with their own fuel cards, having the right resources is the difference between success and stress.
+When it comes to issuing company fuel cards, having the right resources is the difference between success and stress.
 But don’t worry – P-Fleet has developed a multilayered approach to help companies control their accounts.
 Each layer complements the other so that your overall fuel program is secure.

 Layer 1: Driver fuel card policy

 The first layer of defense against misuse of cards is making sure drivers understand the permitted use.
 P-Fleet can help your team draft a driver fueling policy that drivers must sign before receiving their card.
 The policy should clearly state your expectations for driver use.
 Specify the authorized use for when (i.e., days and times), where (i.e., what sites or brands), to what purpose (i.e., vehicle to and fuel type) and how often (i.e., number of transactions) cards should be used.
 You might also want to provide instructions for how additional fueling data, like driver or vehicle identification and the odometer, should be entered at the pump prior to purchases.
 The goal is to eliminate any confusion surrounding the program so each driver is confident on how to use their new cards.

 In addition to stating the permitted use, an effective driver fuel policy indicates the consequences if drivers disregard the rules.
 This is your opportunity to dissuade your employees from making the wrong choice and explain what could happen should any of their fuel purchases be non-compliant.
 Consequences could include revoking the use of the card, repayment of fraudulent amounts, or even terminating employment.
 Regardless of the consequences, you’ve established the ground rules, making it easier to enforce compliance throughout the company.

 Layer 2: Card purchase controls